scurrie90/simon-currie/content/sections/about/about.md

 There will likely be some cross-posting, but as Aritech gets up and running, tech stuff will be posted there, and anything else I feel like writing about will go here.
 Likewise, as I get my Medium, Dev.To, and other content mediums set up and running, there will be cross posting there as well.

 My 9 - 5 is fairly boring government work, but my freelance side is where I get to do interesting stuff while giving back.
-My clients tend to be individuals, small businesses and non-profits - I spent my childhood and teenage years in and out of foster homes and was diagnosed with ADHD and Autism in my 30s, so my work choices are heavily informed by my lived experience.
+My clients tend to be individuals, small businesses and non-profits - my path to this point was not tyical: I spent my childhood and teenage years in and out of foster homes and was diagnosed with ADHD and Autism in my 30s, so my work choices are heavily informed by my lived experience.
 As such, while I will blog about tech and digital marketing and the like, over time that stuff will move to aritech-solutions.com.
-This will be a place where I write about everything else, ranging from the Canucks to Mental Health Awareness/Trauma/Neurodivergence to Philosophy and Politics.
-Some of this stuff will be heavy - I will do my best to include content warnings where I feel people may be triggered.
+This will be a place where I write about everything else, ranging from the Canucks to Mental Health Awareness to Neurodivergence to Philosophy and Politics.
+Mostly I'll probably go on little fun rants.

-I mention all of this solely because it heavily informs my work - I go to therapy and am not searching for a pity party.
-But I will write about neurodivergence, depression, anxiety, trauma, and mental health in general probably as much as I do tech, science, philsophy and politics.

 On the business side: I will always work with non-profit clients to find a solution within their budget, including providing discounts.
 I believe its a fundamental clause of the social contract to give back, especially given where I come from (but from a theoretical perspective as well.)